dasithperera-hub/RNASeq-analysis-toolkit/README.md

 # RNASeq-analysis-toolkit beta version
 This repository contains (hopefully) an easy to use tool to analyze RNASeq data.
+The tool requires and uses bowtie2 http://bowtie-bio.sourceforge.net/bowtie2/index.shtml, HTSeq https://htseq.readthedocs.io/en/master/, deseq2 https://bioconductor.org/packages/release/bioc/html/DESeq2.html and R https://www.r-project.org/.
 The tool assumes all pre-processing steps have been carried out.
 This includes:

 1) Quality control
 Sequence quality can be assessed using tools such as fastqc https://www.bioinformatics.babraham.ac.uk/projects/fastqc/